Data Centre Cleaning Standard Class 8 (5 Micron Clean / Clinical Clean)

 Believe it or not, there are data centre cleaning standards, based on the international standards for cleanroom, clean zones and controlled environment (Data Rooms are controlled environments) ISO 14644-1.
 The ISO 14644-1 2015 series of standards (14644-1 to 14644-12) are a series of documents that establish various classifications for cleanliness as well as methods for testing compliance, test methods, design/constructions/start up considerations, and others.
 Click on ISO standard to see standards.
 Data Centre Cleaning Standards, Data Room Cleaning Standard and Comms Room Cleaning Standard are based on the same ISO 14644-1 2015 Class 8 standard as these rooms are controlled environments.
 ISO 14644-1 1999 has been withdrawn and replaced by ISO 14644-1 2015 the changes are described click here

 Less than optimally clean hardware can severely impact data centre performance.
 Sub-microscopic particulates can interfere with your critical equipment’s electronics, leading to hard-to-troubleshoot problems and even data loss.
-“Datacom manager focus most of there energies on the physical structure and performance of the datacom infrastructure environment (cooling, power, and equipment).
+“Datacom manager focus most of their energies on the physical structure and performance of the datacom infrastructure environment (cooling, power, and equipment).
 However, today’s intricate and sensitive information technology equipment requires certain levels of control of particulate contamination.
 This is often overlooked and left unchecked to disastrous effects”.
 ASHRE 2009.
 ISO 14644-1 2015 Class 8 is the solution.

-Dissipating heat is essential to data center operations, which means maintaining a steady airflow through the data centre.
+Dissipating heat is essential to data centre operations, which means maintaining a steady airflow through the data centre.
 But this constant airflow can bring with it dust, dirt, and other types of particulates that find their way into your equipment’s delicate electronic innards.
 No matter how well your filtering systems work, every now and then it is necessary for data centre cleaning or computer room cleaning to be done.
 Indeed most equipment manufacturers state that data rooms should be cleaned regularly by a professional data room cleaning company.

 The yardstick for measuring cleanliness is the amount of microscopic particles found per cubic metre of air.
 These particles range in size from 5μm (micrometre: a millionth of a metre) in diameter down to 0.5μm in diameter.
 Obviously, the larger the amount of large particles in an environment, the visibly dirtier the environment is.
 On the other hand, a small amount of very small particles means an extremely clean environment.